-If a locked door is opened without using the RKE transmitter, a ten second pre-alarm occurs.
+If a locked door is opened without using the RKE transmitter, a 10-second pre-alarm occurs.
 The horn chirps and the lights flash.

-If the key is not placed in the ignition and turned to START or the door is not unlocked by pressing during the ten second pre-alarm, the alarm goes off.
+If the key is not placed in the ignition and turned to START or the door is not unlocked by pressing a during the 10-second pre-alarm, the alarm goes off.
 The headlamps flash and the horn sounds for about 30 seconds, then turns off to save the battery power.